scalacenter/scalac-profiling/README.md

 #### Project structure

 1. [A forked scalac](scalac/) with patches to collect profiling information.
-   All changes are expected to be ported upstream.
+   <s>All changes are expected to be ported upstream.</s> This fork is not required
+   anymore because all the changes are already present in Scala 2.12.5.
 1. [A compiler plugin](plugin/) to get information from the macro infrastructure independently of the used Scalac version.
 1. [Profiledb readers and writers](profiledb/) to allow IDEs and editors to read and write profiledb's.